brigitte-castaneda/Oil_shocks_and_schooling_choices/README.md

 ### Co-Author:

-The second author of this paper is Jaime Polanco-Jiménez, a PhD Student in Economics at Pontifical Xavierian University.
+The second author of this paper is **Jaime Polanco-Jiménez**, a PhD Student in Economics at Pontifical Xavierian University.
 You can contact the co-author at:
 - Email: [jaime.polanco@javeriana.edu.co](mailto:jaime.polanco@javeriana.edu.co).